Digital literacy workshops for seniors and families

 What to expect

-Our workshops are small, informal, and led by a facilitator with helpers in the room.
+Our digital literacy workshops are small, informal, and led by a facilitator with helpers in the room.
 We use real examples, not textbooks.
 Most sessions are demos and group discussions, with some time to try things on your own device if you bring one.
 Sessions run 60 to 90 minutes.

 Devices aren't required, and beginners are always welcome.
 Some of our participants prefer to watch and learn, and that's completely fine.
+We explain terms clearly and make space for questions throughout the session.

 Topics we cover